 Industry studies including the Warren Centre’s low-energy high-rise report note that most buildings can achieve a 4 star NABERS Energy base building rating solely through improved management practices.
 Benchmarks, establishing metrics to measure performance, communication and action plans are essential basics to reducing energy consumption and improving building energy efficiency.

 As energy efficiency gains plateau, the consideration of low-carbon and renewable energy solutions come closer.
 The partnership informed the development of the City of Sydney’s energy efficiency master plan, which includes a thermal reticulation network across the City.
-The partnership is also part of a key group collaborating with the City to investigate and implement the master plan, developing commercially viable energy infrastructure to create low-carbon zones across the city, with the aim to make this green infrastructure available to the entire property market.
+The partnership is also part of a key group collaborating with the City to investigate and implement the master plan and developing commercially viable energy infrastructure to create low-carbon zones across the city.
+The aim is to make this green infrastructure available to the entire property market.